 The Income-Driven Repayment Plans seems like a great option at first glance, but do not be fooled.
 Your smaller payments may not be enough to even touch your principal.
 The longer you prolong the life of your loan, the more you will owe, especially if your plan allows a minimum payment much less than the accruing interest.
 But who cares, your loans will be forgiven anyway right?

-Yes and no. Your principal and 20-25 years of accrued interest is forgiven, but the forgiven balance is now subject to income tax.
+Yes and no. Your principal and 20-25 years of accrued interest are forgiven, but the forgiven balance is now subject to income tax.
 Even if your minimum payments for the last 20-25 years were $0, the total you pay in taxes that year will be well over your original loan balance (Double to triple).

 One way to avoid paying taxes on your forgiven balance is filing for insolvency.
 Which means that if you are dirt poor before and after your loans are forgiven, you won’t be responsible for the taxes on your forgiven balance, but who wants their future net worth to be in the negatives?
 Student loan hero has a great post on loan forgiveness tax and insolvency.

-The only way Uncle Sam will truly forgive your loans is if you qualify for the Public Service Loan Forgiveness (PSLF) program which requires at least a 10 year commitment at non-profit organizations.
+The only way Uncle Sam will truly forgive your loans is if you qualify for the Public Service Loan Forgiveness (PSLF) program which requires at least a 10-year commitment at non-profit organizations.
 Learn more about the PSLF program and why I changed course.

 TIP 7: Demolish Higher Interest Debt First

 Avalanche Method: Work to pay off higher interest student loans first.
 You will reduce your average interest rate on your principal and pay less over time.
-This is one of the reasons why I decided to not consolidate my loans.

 Whichever method you use, you still need to pay at least the minimum payment on your other loans.